javaf/extra-event/README.md

 `Emitting` an event is similar to *making a function call*, and `listening` is the act of *getting a function call*.
 How is it different from a function call then?
-Well, with the idea of events, there can be any number of *event listeners*, and as many *types of events* as you like.
+Well, with the idea of events, there can be any number of *event listeners*, and as many *types of events* as you like, and they can be added and removed at runtime.
 A more `dynamic form of function call`.